 The purpose of this organization is to bring together the students enrolled in the automotive technology program.

 The CIS Club is one of the premier student organizations on the UACCM campus, providing leadership and service opportunities for its members.
 Its focuses are to serve students, the college, and the community.
 Every year, the CIS Club raises money to support local and national charities.
 However, they also know how to have fun!
 The CIS Club participates in all of the events held on campus, and members sponsor their own events, such as video game tournaments and LAN parties.

 - Sponsor: Kristen Karetov

 This club is for students interested in drafting.

 The purposes of the Early Childhood Student Organization are to build competent leadership skills, develop a pride in the child care occupation, strengthen confidence in oneself, develop a feeling of cooperation, develop character, prepare for useful citizenship, and foster patriotism.

-- Sponsors: Jim Harris
+- Sponsor: Jim Harris

 Prism Alliance is a social club for the LGTBQ community and its straight allies.
 The group focuses on LGBTQ rights and awareness issues.
 Prism Alliance strives to get the word out that everyone should be treated with equality and respect.

 This club is for students interested in SkillsUSA competitions and related programs.

 - Sponsor: Terry Cleaver